First French War of Religion (1562–1563): Finishing touches

-On 18 January the secrétaire d'État Bourdin was tasked by Guise with undertaking a military mission.
-He was to see that the German soldiers that had been with the Protestants under the commanders Grombach and Rocandolf capitulated.
+On 18 January the secrétaire d'État Jacques Bourdin was tasked by Guise with undertaking a military mission.
+He was to see that the German soldiers who had been with the Protestants under the commanders Grombach and Rocandolf capitulated.

 The duc de Guise was chosen to replace the recently deceased duc de Nevers as governor of Champagne.
-Nevers had died as a result of wounds sustained at the battle of Dreux.
-As reported by the Histoire Ecclésiastique he was killed mistakenly by his subordinate officer des Bordes with whom he had collaborated at Troyes.
+Nevers had died as a result of wounds sustained at the Battle of Dreux.
+As reported by the Histoire Ecclésiastique, he was killed mistakenly by his subordinate officer des Bordes, with whom he had collaborated at Troyes.
 He was succeeded in the Nevers line by his brother Jacques who was left with ruinous debts.
-Upon assumption of the governate of Champagne Guise resigned that of Dauphiné, which had lost its strategic importance now there was peace with Savoy.
-Though Guise hoped that by the rights of his victory he would get to choose the next marshal of France to replace Saint-André he was informed by the king that the crown had already selected the seigneur de Vielleville to fill his office.
+Upon assumption of the governate of Champagne, Guise resigned that of Dauphiné, which had lost its strategic importance now that there was peace with Savoy.
+Though Guise hoped that by the rights of his victory he would get to choose the next marshal of France to replace Saint-André, he was informed by the king that the crown had already selected the seigneur de Vielleville to fill his office.
 Three days after the battle of Dreux, Guise was made lieutenant-general of the kingdom.
 This was a confirmation by the crown of the unofficial acclamation he had received from his troops.
 Guise took responsibility for replacing the deceased gendarme company captains, supplementing those companies that had become depleted and creating captains for the new gendarme companies.
-In total he authorised the establishment 17 new companies.
+In total, he authorised the establishment of 17 new companies.
 He was careful to reward not only his clients in the process.
-The lieutenant general of Languedoc, Joyeuse; lieutenant-general of Dauphiné, Maugiron; the senior lieutenant-general of Brittany, Martigues; the son of Marshal Brissac and the future marshals the baron de Biron and the seigneur de Gonnor were all rewarded in this effort with either captaincies if they did not possess them or supplements to their companies.
+The lieutenant general of Languedoc, Joyeuse; lieutenant-general of Dauphiné, Maugiron; the senior lieutenant-general of Brittany, Martigues; Timoléon de Cossé, son of Marshal Brissac and the future marshals the baron de Biron and eigneur de Gonnor were all rewarded in this effort with either captaincies if they did not possess them or supplements to their companies.

 Coligny's Normandy campaign

-For a time Coligny considered uniting with the Protestant forces in Dauphiné, but the prospect of further royalist reinforcements from the Empire led to him to dismiss this idea.
+For a time Coligny considered uniting with the Protestant forces in Dauphiné, but the prospect of further royalist reinforcements from the Empire led him to dismiss this idea.
 Therefore, Coligny left Orléans in the hands of his brother d'Andelot and departed north into Normandy.
 The infantry that he had taken off the field of Dreux remained with d'Andelot, while his force for the march north was largely composed of cavalry.
-Along with Coligny went La Rochefoucauld and de Bèze as well as around 2000 reiters, 500 men-at-arms 500 mounted arquebusiers and further horses for the supplies.
-This force made quick progress covering 50 leagues in 6 days.
-While initially in control of his force by the time he made camp at Dives his troops were tearing apart the countryside.
-Once in Normandy he began besieging and capturing towns from the royalists.
+Along with Coligny went La Rochefoucauld and de Bèze, as well as around 2000 reiters, 500 men-at-arms, 500 mounted arquebusiers and further horses for the supplies.
+This force made quick progress, covering 50 leagues in 6 days.
+While initially in control of his force, by the time he made camp at Dives his troops were tearing apart the countryside.
+Once in Normandy, he began besieging and capturing towns from the royalists.
 He successfully took Elbeuf, Bayeux, Saint-Lô, Avranches and Vire.
-He aimed to unify his forces with those under Montgommery and the English.
+He aimed to unify his forces with those under Montgomery and the English.